Legal

 Preserving cash flow is essential for all companies, especially in times of crisis.
 Vigilance with regard to payment deadlines is more important than ever and is one of the biggest challenges for all companies this year.
 To maintain a healthy level of cash, it is essential to ensure that the process of recovering unpaid invoices does not exceed the limitation period, otherwise any legal action will be made difficult, if not impossible.
 What is the limitation period?
 What are the limitation rules for debt collection?
 What to do if the limitation period for debt has passed?
 We take stock in this article.

 Preserving cash flow is essential for all companies, especially in times of crisis.
 Vigilance with regard to payment deadlines is more important than ever and is one of the biggest challenges for all companies this year.
-To maintain a healthy level of cash, it is essential to ensure that the process of recovering unpaid invoices does not exceed the limitation period , otherwise any legal action will be made difficult, if not impossible.
+To maintain a healthy cash flow, it is essential to ensure that the process of recovering unpaid invoices does not exceed the limitation period , otherwise any legal recourse will be made difficult, if not impossible.
 What is the limitation period?
 What are the limitation rules for debt collection?
 What to do if the limitation period for debt has passed?
 We take stock in this article.

 What is the statute of limitations for debt collection?

-The limitation period for a claim corresponds to a period beyond which legal recovery such as the order for payment procedure, for example, becomes inadmissible.
+The limitation period for a debt corresponds to a period beyond which legal recovery such as the payment injunction procedure, for example, becomes inadmissible.

 This limitation period starts the day after the due date mentioned on the invoice.
-As a general rule, this deadline is set at 30, 45 or 60 days after the invoice is issued, depending on the creditor’s sector of activity.
+As a general rule, this deadline is set at 30, 45 or 60 days after the issue of the invoice according to the legislation in force, depending on the creditor’s sector of activity.

 Reminder: Definition of debt